rusticlion/PortRoyal/codebase_dump.md

     if not gameState.combat then return end

     -- Update hovered hex
+    local oldHoveredHex = self.hoveredHex
     self.hoveredHex = self:getHexFromScreen(x, y)

+    -- Auto-select player ship if not already selected if gameState.combat.phase == "playerMovePlanning" and not self.selectedHex and gameState.combat.playerShip then self.selectedHex = {gameState.combat.playerShip.position[1], gameState.combat.playerShip.position[2]}
+        self:calculateValidMoves(gameState.combat, gameState.combat.playerShip)
+        print("Auto-selected player ship in mousemoved")
+    end

+    -- Debug output when hovering changes
+    if self.hoveredHex and (not oldHoveredHex or
+                          oldHoveredHex[1] ~= self.hoveredHex[1] or
+                          oldHoveredHex[2] ~= self.hoveredHex[2]) then
+        if self.hoveredHex then
+            local q, r = self.hoveredHex[1], self.hoveredHex[2]
+            local isValid = self:isValidMove(q, r)
+            print("Now hovering over hex " .. q .. "," .. r .. " - " .. (isValid and "VALID move" or "NOT a valid move"))
+        end
+    end
 end

 -- Helper function to check if a point is inside a button